StarlingUAS/ProjectStarling/docs/tutorials/introduction.md

 > **NOTE**: If a command fails or is hanging or you just want to stop it, most of the time you can stop the running process by pressing ++ctrl+c++.
 This will send a Keyboard Interrupt message to the program and hopefully stop it.

-### Connecting the laptop to the Internet (Eduroam)

-For University of Bristol students connecting to Eduroam see theese [instructions](https://www.wireless.bris.ac.uk/eduroam/instructions/go-ubuntu/)

 ### Installing Dependencies and Useful Programs